d12frosted/elpa-mirror/gnu/denote-readme.txt

         ([The `denote-history-completion-in-prompts' option]).

   Function `denote-file-prompt'
-        Prompt for file with identifier in variable `denote-directory'.
-With optional `FILES-MATCHING-REGEXP',
-        filter the candidates per the given regular expression.
-With optional `PROMPT-TEXT', use it instead of the default “Select NOTE”.
+        Prompt for file in variable `denote-directory'.
+Files that match `denote-excluded-files-regexp' are excluded from the list.
+With optional `FILES-MATCHING-REGEXP', filter the candidates per the given regular expression.
+With optional `PROMPT-TEXT', use it instead of the default call to select a file.
+With optional `NO-REQUIRE-MATCH' accept the given input as-is.
+Return the absolute path to the matching file.

   Function `denote-keywords-prompt'
         Prompt for one or more keywords.
 Read entries as separate when